ansys/pydpf-core/docs/source/user_guide/troubleshooting.rst

 Plotting issues
 ---------------

-Trying to plot a result with DPF plotting capabilities, the following error can be raised:
+When trying to plot a result with DPF, the following error might be raised:

 .. code-block:: default